 So it seems I have a lot of needs, so technically, I guess I’m still pretty needy.

 The next step for me is learning when I need what and why.

 So I can meet my needs better.

-So I don't have to be needy in the exhausting way.
+So I don’t have to be needy in an exhausting way.